psy0rz/zfs_autobackup/README.md

   --ignore-replicated   Ignore datasets that seem to be replicated some other
                         way.
 (No changes since lastest snapshot.
-Useful for proxmox HA replication) --no-holds            Dont lock snapshots on the source.
-(Useful to allow proxmox HA replication to switches nodes) --resume              Support resuming of interrupted transfers by using the zfs extensible_dataset feature (both zpools should
+Useful for proxmox HA replication) --no-holds            Don't lock snapshots on the source.
+(Useful to allow proxmox HA replication to switches nodes) --strip-path STRIP_PATH
-                        have it enabled) Disadvantage is that you need to use zfs recv -A if another snapshot is created on the target during a receive.
-Otherwise it will keep failing.
-  --strip-path STRIP_PATH
-                        Number of directory to strip from path (use 1 when cloning zones between 2 SmartOS machines) --clear-refreservation
+                        Number of directories to strip from target path (use 1 when cloning zones between 2 SmartOS machines) --clear-refreservation
                         Filter "refreservation" property. (recommended, safes
                         space. same as --filter-properties refreservation)